tocco/tocco-docs/devops/continuous_delivery/new_release_branch.rst

 - Add the DNS entry for the new version ${VERSION}.docs.tocco.ch.
 DNS is available under cockpit.nine.ch (user:tocco/pw:standard-old).
 - Create all files needed for Openshift to deploy the new version.
 You can find a template in the openshift directory in the ansible repository.
-Replace **${VERSION}** with the version number without all characters which aren't numeric (e.g. 2.18 -> `218`).
+Replace **${VERSION}** with the version number without any characters which aren't numeric (e.g. 2.18 -> `218`).

      .. parsed-literal::